 Travelling with me to India allows you to experience the real India - not a tourist version!
 You get the benefit of leveraging from my extensive networks and experience in travelling within India.
 I so look forward to sharing my love of India and my love of Durgā with you.
 Jai Mā.

 An opportunity to not only visit this sacred land but to immerse yourself in the history, rituals and tradition of the Goddesses, participating in the biggest Goddess festival in the world - Durga Puja in Kolkata.
 A truly magical experience!

 Talk to Katie about tailoring an adventure for your own family and friends group, or for your yoga studio community.

-Katie specialises in Delhi, Rishikesh, Varanasi, Kolkata, Agra and Rajasthan.
+Katie specialises in spiritual travel and adventures in Delhi, Rishikesh, Varanasi, Kolkata, Agra and Rajasthan.